rsnyder/juncture/cheat-sheet.md

 ### Animated Image Viewer

-The `animated-image` tag creates a viewer that is able to play animated GIFs.
+The `animated-image` tag creates a viewer that displays animated GIFs and WEBPs that play and pause on interaction.
+This is a Juncture wrapper for the [Animated Image](https://shoelace.style/components/animated-image) component from the [Shoelace Style](https://shoelace.style/) web components library.

 ####
 `.mcol`